kosson/ojs-tools/ojsxml/README.md

 -"68" - "Vol. 48 No. 1 (2022): Acta Quietem Machinarium"
 ```

 Now, what you need to do is to go to GUI, and for each article of the newly imported issue, unpublish it, go to the `Contributors`, and `Set primary contact`.
+Choose the first author.
 This will create the necessary links in the database.
 See below with only the first article set how it looks like.
+Observe the id numbers being filled in.

 ![](doc/img/Linkage-onearticle.png)